The Third Man: Plot

 Martins goes to Kurtz and asks to see Lime.
 Lime and Martins meet and talk as they ride the Wiener Riesenrad.
 Lime speaks cynically of the insignificance of his victims' lives and the personal gains to be earned from the city's chaos and deprivation.
 Martins realises that Lime sold Anna out to the Soviet authorities for his own benefit.
-Lime obliquely threatens Martins as now the only 'proof' that Lime is alive.
+Lime obliquely threatens Martins as he is now the only 'proof' that Lime is alive, however Martins retorts that the authorities are aware of the false burial.
 Lime then offers Martins a chance to join in on his scheme before leaving quickly.
 Calloway asks Martins to help arrest Lime; he agrees provided that Calloway will arrange for Anna to leave Vienna rather than be handed over to the Soviets.
 The British authorities arrange for Anna to take a train to Paris, but she spots Martins, who has come to observe her departure, at the station.
 After persuading Martins to reveal the plan to capture Lime, she leaves in order to warn him.
 Exasperated, Martins decides to leave Vienna; on the way to the airport, Calloway stops at a hospital to show Martins children dying of meningitis who were treated with Lime's diluted penicillin, which convinces him to stay and assist in capturing Lime.

 Lime arrives at a café in the international zone to meet Martins, but Anna is able to warn him that the police are closing in.
 He flees into the sewer, with the police following him underground.
 Lime shoots and kills Sgt Paine, but Calloway shoots and badly wounds Lime.
 Lime drags himself up a cast-iron stairway to a street grating but cannot lift it.
 Martins, armed with Paine's gun, runs after Lime finding him beneath the grating where they stare at each other.
 Calloway, realising Martins has chased Lime, shouts that Martins must not take any chances and shoot on sight.
 Lime nods his head slightly at Martins.
 Calloway follows down the tunnel as a single shot is heard.

 Martins attends Lime's second funeral at the risk of missing his flight out of Vienna.
 He waits on the road to the cemetery to speak with Anna, but she walks past without glancing in his direction.